openframeworks/ofBook/16_memory/chapter.md

 It's helpful to understand at least at a high level how computer memory works.

-A computer has different types of memory, in this section we are going to be talking about RAM (Random Access Memory).
+A computer has different types of memory, in this section we are going to be talking about RAM (Random Access Memory) memory.
 The kind of memory where the computer stores the instructions for the programs that are executing at every moment and the data those programs are using.

-Your computer probably has something like 4Gb of RAM, in C++ we can access most of that memory, and to access it what we do is create variables.
-Memory is divided in bytes, which are the minimum memory size that we can usually use in a C++ application.
+Your computer probably has something like 4Gb of RAM, in c++ we can access most of that memory, and to access it what we do is create variables.
+Memory is divided in bytes, which are the minimum memory size that we can usually use in a c++ application.
 Each data type like char, int, float... has a different size all measured in bytes.
 Those sizes can be different for different platforms but the most usual is something like:

-char:  1 byte
+- char:  1 byte
-short: 2 bytes
+- short: 2 bytes
-int:   4 bytes
+- int:   4 bytes
-float  4 bytes
+- float  4 bytes
-double 8 bytes
+- double 8 bytes

 Other types might have variable sizes depending on their contents like for example an array or a string.